 How Long Do Mushrooms Last | 7 Tips to Keep them Fresh

 Mushrooms are a delicious vegetable that does not last forever in storage.
-Unfortunately, mother nature did not put a best by date, sell-by date, or use by date stamped on the tasty buttons.
+Unfortunately, mother nature did not put a best by date, sell-by date, or use by date stamped on the tasty buttons & she is not going to tell you just how long do mushrooms last.

-You will learn about the shelf life of mushrooms, plus some tips on how to make mushroom last longer.
+You will learn about the shelf life of mushrooms, plus some tips on how to make them last longer.

 The shelf life of mushrooms is dependant on the different ways & methods that you store it.
 Mushrooms that are freshly picked will last for 4-7 days in the fridge.
 Cooked ones will last for approximately 3-5 days in the fridge.